That Which We Call a Rose

 First impressions were good.
 Given the tiny file size, not even 500 Mb, the game looks great and there are two levels on offer, but this is Capcom and they seem to do demos pretty well.
 Right from the offset though, I got a sense that we were covering very familiar ground.
 The opening cutscene instantly made me think of RE4 and the gameplay is virtually copy/pasted in.
 I wasn't expecting much different, but I was surprised at how deep the similarities ran.

 Once you delve further into the game, the whole thing starts to fall apart.
 My biggest complaint is that RE5 is a very clumsy game to control.
 Just like Resident Evil 4, you can't shoot or use your curiously ineffective machete unless you are stood completely still, which admittedly does increase the tension, but only by being immensely frustrating.
 There's a part of me that wonders if this is a ham-fisted effort on Capcom's part to evoke fear while playing, but I think that might be giving them too much credit.
 The camera colludes with the controls as, following behind you just a little too closely and making it hard to see when you're being surrounded.
-Games like Silent Hill could get away with ropey combat controls, because they enhance the atmosphere and the sense that you are a just a regular person against unspeakable horror, but the characters in RE5 are trained marksmen so you can't make that excuse, and to make an
+Games like Silent Hill could get away with ropey combat controls, because they enhance the atmosphere and the sense that you are a just a regular person against unspeakable horror, but the characters in RE5 are trained marksmen so you can't make that excuse, and to make an action game with bad combat controls is almost unforgivable.

 There's a load of ancillary things, nitpicks really, that are causes for irritation as well.
 Your sidekick, while at least able to shoot this time, seems reluctant to use any weapon other than her pistol, despite being equipped with a rifle in one level and a sub-machine gun in the other.
 The levels themselves are nigh-labyrinthine warrens that leave you constantly open to being surrounded, which, when combined with the camera and control issues I mentioned before, means that you'll be restarting a lot.
 Even little things, like the bright sunlight making your laser sight difficult to see contribute to the overall feeling of frustration.